House of Borgia: Rodrigo

 Rodrigo Borgia (1431–1503) was born in Xàtiva, also in the Kingdom of Valencia, to Isabel de Borja i Cavanilles and Jofré Llançol i Escrivà.
 He studied law at Bologna and was appointed as cardinal by his uncle, Alfons Borgia, Pope Callixtus III.
 He was elected Pope in 1492, taking the regnal name Alexander VI.
 While a cardinal, he maintained a long-term illicit relationship with Vannozza dei Cattanei, with whom he had four children: Giovanni; Cesare; Lucrezia; and Gioffre.
 Rodrigo also had children by other women, including one daughter with his mistress, Giulia Farnese.

 As Alexander VI, Rodrigo was recognized as a skilled politician and diplomat.
 However, he was widely criticized during his reign for his over-spending, sale of Church offices, lasciviousness, and nepotism.
 As Pope, he sought to acquire more personal and papal power and wealth, often ennobling and enriching the Borgia family directly.
-He appointed his son, Giovanni, as captain-general of the papal army, his foremost military representative, and established another son, Cesare, as a cardinal.
+He appointed his son Giovanni as captain-general of the papal army, his foremost military representative, and established another son, Cesare, as a cardinal.
 Alexander used the marriages of his children to build alliances with powerful families in Italy and Spain.
 At the time, the Sforza family, which comprised the Milanese faction, was one of the most powerful in Europe, so Alexander united the two families by marrying Lucrezia to Giovanni Sforza.
 He also married Gioffre, his youngest son from Vannozza, to Sancha of Aragon of the Crown of Aragon and Naples.
-He established a second familial link to the Spanish royal house through Giovanni's marriage during what was a period of on-again/off-again conflict between France and Spain over the Kingdom of Naples.
+He established a second familial link to the Spanish royal house through Giovanni's marriage during a period of on-again/off-again conflict between France and Spain over the Kingdom of Naples.

 It is reported that under Alexander VI's rule the Borgias hosted orgies in the Vatican Palace.
 The "Banquet of Chestnuts" is considered one of the most disreputable balls of this kind.
 Johann Burchard reports that fifty courtesans were in attendance for the entertainment of the banquet guests.
-It is alleged not only was the Pope present, but also two of his children, Lucrezia and Cesare.
-Other researchers however, such as Monsignor Peter de Roo (1839–1926), have rejected the rumors of the "fifty courtesans" as being at odds with Alexander VI's essentially decent but much maligned character.

 Pope Alexander VI died in Rome in 1503 after contracting a disease, generally believed to have been malaria.
 Two of Alexander's successors, Sixtus V and Urban VIII, described him as one of the most outstanding popes since St. Peter.